he-mans/copro/README.md

 # copro
-this is a small model of a social networking app like instagram.
+  a small model of a social networking app.

 requirments:
   -